fjb040911/ai-rules/docs/design-spec-en.md

 - Automatic code modification by the CLI itself
 - Replacing human review for high-risk changes

-## Problem Statement

-AI coding assistants often fail in predictable ways:

-- they violate architecture boundaries
-- they ignore project-specific conventions
-- they produce inconsistent audit output schemas
-- they lack enough local context to repair issues safely

-Before the current iteration, AI-RULES mainly generated static prompts from templates.
-That was useful, but not enough.
-The newer design closes several gaps by adding:

-- rule parsing
-- config inheritance merge
-- local evidence collection
-- report normalization
-- fix prompt enrichment from local rule metadata

-## Product Positioning

-AI-RULES should be understood as:

-"A rule-aware orchestration CLI for AI coding audits and repairs."

-It is not yet:

-"A full local rules engine."

-This distinction matters because the CLI now has real structure and validation, but the final audit still depends on AI reasoning for many higher-level constraints.

 ## High-Level Workflow

 ### 1. Initialize